Ball Python Genetics: Morph Combinations To Be Cautious Of

 Here are some terms to consider as well as a chart to help summarize known issues:

-Bug Eyes: This is a term that is used to describe a ball python that is born with larger than normal eyes.
-This is seen mainly when crossing certain phenotypes (see chart)
+This is a term that is used to describe a ball python that is born with larger than normal eyes.
+Extreme cases can be seen mainly when crossing certain phenotypes (see chart), however, some ball pythons are simply born with slightly larger eyes when compared to the conformational standard.

-Small Eyes: This is a term that is used to describe a ball python whose eyes are smaller than normal.
-This is seen mainly when crossing certain phenotypes (see chart)
+This is a term that is used to describe a ball python whose eyes are smaller than normal.
+Extreme cases can be seen mainly when crossing certain phenotypes (see chart), however, some ball pythons are simply born with slightly smaller eyes when compared to the conformational standard.

 Now the males produced by female 1 that are creating their own coral glow/banana hatchlings will primarily be female makers, however, occasionally there will be a male that will hatch.
 Some say that you have a 5% chance to hatch a male coral glow/banana from a male (female maker).
 This new male that was produced by the male (female maker) will be primarily a male maker with a 5% chance that it will produce a female coral glow/banana.